gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 You can use merge tags like `subscriber.name`, `subscriber.email`, `unsubscribeLink`, and `pauseSubscriptionLink` in email content, subject lines, and preview text.
 API-driven custom data fields enable highly personalized, data-driven emails that can incorporate real-time information from your application or database.
 All personalization features are included on every plan.

 **BlueFox Email Personalization Limitations:**
-- Requires learning Handlebars syntax
-- No visual interface for conditional logic
 - Limited pre-built personalization templates
-- More technical approach than visual alternatives

 ## Segmentation and Targeting